For Elastisys Managed Services Customers

 - helm, if you want to manage your application with the Helm package manager

-Once installed, you can verify that configuration is correct by issuing a few simple commands.
+You can verify that configuration is correct by issuing the following simple commands

 Access Your Web Portals¶